 - Spanish: Efedra, uva de mar.

-- Environment: Dry, arid, rocky soils both on the coastline and in the hinterland.
+- Environment: Dry, arid, rocky soils on the coastline and in the hinterland.
 Native to Central Asia, nowadays, it has been naturalized in dry areas of Europe and America.

 - Parts of the plant used medicinally: The stems and branches.